standard-software/WindowTabs/README.md

 - **Tab Context Menu**: Right-click on tabs to access various options
   - New tab
   ---
-  - Move Left / Move Right (with Snap)
+  - Snap Left / Snap Right
-  - Move Other
+  - Position Other (submenu: Move and Snap to edges/corners with percentage options)
   ---
   - Display Left / Display Main / Display Right
   ---